scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 These types of composition are so common that both have already been used in Figure :ref:`layout` as our very first example.
-The ``+`` operation implements the first type of composition of concatenation and ``*`` implements the act of overlaying elements together.
+The ``+`` operation implements the first type of composition of concatenation, and ``*`` implements the act of overlaying elements together.
 When we refer to subfigures :ref:`layout` **A** and :ref:`layout` **B**, we are making use of labels generated by HoloViews when representing a